vain/awesome-vain/README.md

 your local host.
 Also provides controls similiar to the volume widget.
 To control mpd, `mpc` is used.

-* Right click on any icon: Mute/unmute via `control_volume.sh`.
+* Right click on any icon: Mute/unmute via `control_volume`.
 See above.
 * Middle click on any icon: Call `ncmpcpp` in your `terminal`.

 This function does not return one widget but a table of widgets.
 For